Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

       ```

+3. **Set Up the Environment**: At the beginning of the script, add commands to load the required modules and set up a Python virtual environment.
+Follow these steps:

+    - **Load Python Module**: Load the desired version of Python.
+    ```bash
+    module load python/3.10.8
+    ```

+    - **Create the Virtual Environment**: Create a virtual environment in your home directory.
+    ```bash
+    python3 -m venv /home/your_username/environments/my_env
+    ```

+    - **Activate the Virtual Environment**: Activate the created virtual environment.
+    ```bash
+    source /home/your_username/environments/my_env/bin/activate
+    ```

+    - **Install Required Packages**: Install the necessary Python packages with pip.
+    ```bash
+    pip3 install pandas matplotlib
+    ```

-3. **Execute the Script**: Once you have modified the paths, save the file and submit it to your job scheduler.
+4. **Execute the Script**: Once you have modified the paths and set up the environment, save the file and submit it to your job scheduler.
 For example, use the following command:
     ```bash
     qsub pipeline1.5.pbs
     ```

+### Notes:
+- **Virtual Environment Activation**: After activating the virtual environment, the shell prompt will change, indicating that the environment is active.
+You can now use Python and pip to install and manage packages within this environment.
+- Replace `your_username` in the paths with your actual username.
+- This process ensures that you are using an isolated environment for your Python scripts, making dependency management easier.

 ### Expected Output